cybercongress/go-cyber/docs/upgrade_guide.md

 Upgrade to newer version of binaries will be covered in this guide.
 Go-cyber using [cosmosd](https://github.com/regen-network/cosmosd) upgrade manager and [upgrade module](https://docs.cosmos.network/master/modules/upgrade/) for on-chain upgrades.

+If you set up your node using this [Run validator guide](https://github.com/cybercongress/go-cyber/blob/master/docs/run_validator.md) it should be pretty eady to prepare for upgrade.

 ## Definition

 Current upgrade named Darwin, so all further referencies will be made to that name.
 Overal upgrade process is basically tied to changing binary file of the cyberd to new version, at the same time for all validator nodes.
 Governance proposal for upgrade will define name for upgrade and block in the chain, when this upgrade should happen.
 New binary file must be pre-compiled (or downloaded), and placed rigth inside `.cyberd` folder.
 Whole uprade process is as simple as theese steps: